 When You Know Your Wiring, You Can Work With It

-Discovering our personalities is a great way to pursue the biblical command to live in peace with each other if at all possible (Hebrews 12:14 NIV).
-Through identifying our God-given personality and how the various personalities work in our relationships, we can move from a place of frustration to understanding.
+Through identifying your God-given personality and how the various personalities work in relationships, we can move from a place of frustration to understanding.
 We can back off “our way” and leave room for others to approach life differently.

 We each have a unique personality as well as role to play in the body of Christ through using our spiritual gifts.